-Emerging from what some might compare to, but not quite like “the slow food movement” where your tasting time becomes much more of down time and where time in fact becomes an essential part of the entire experience.
+Emerging from what some might compare to, but not quite like “the slow food movement” where your tasting time becomes much more of a down time and where time, in fact, becomes an essential part of the entire experience.

 What exactly is the rush anyway?

 Many visitors to this part of the world are often disarmed by the awe-inspiring “Middle-earth feeling” that comes with the remarkable view, unrelenting as soon as you disembark at the airport.